chiskas2/333-RGB-LED-MiniCube/README.md

 # 333-RGB-LED-MiniCube

+Main (only) feature: 3x3x3 RGB LED cube with 128 individual PWM levels for 81 LEDs (27 RGB) @ 52.3 Hz.
+Basically just a test.

 DISCLAIMER:
     This is provided on an as-is basis
     This is for a 3x3x3 RGB LED cube (so "somewhat limited" resolution..)